starfrich/eth-beacon-sepolia/readme.md

 # SSH (critical)
 sudo ufw allow 22/tcp

-# Web (Nginx)
-sudo ufw allow 80/tcp
-sudo ufw allow 443/tcp
+# GETH + Prysm for Docker local use

-# Geth
+# GETH via docker0
-sudo ufw allow 8545/tcp
-sudo ufw allow 30303/tcp
-sudo ufw allow 30303/udp
+sudo ufw allow in on docker0 to any port 8545 proto tcp sudo ufw allow in on docker0 to any port 30303 proto tcp sudo ufw allow in on docker0 to any port 30303 proto udp

-# Prysm
+# Prysm via docker0
-sudo ufw allow 4000/tcp
-sudo ufw allow 3500/tcp
-sudo ufw allow 13000/tcp
-sudo ufw allow 12000/udp
+sudo ufw allow in on docker0 to any port 3500 proto tcp sudo ufw allow in on docker0 to any port 4000 proto tcp sudo ufw allow in on docker0 to any port 13000 proto tcp sudo ufw allow in on docker0 to any port 12000 proto udp

+# Specific external IP access
+# Replace 123.123.123.123 with your trusted IP
+sudo ufw allow from 123.123.123.123 to any port 8545 proto tcp sudo ufw allow from 123.123.123.123 to any port 30303 proto tcp sudo ufw allow from 123.123.123.123 to any port 30303 proto udp

+sudo ufw allow from 123.123.123.123 to any port 3500 proto tcp sudo ufw allow from 123.123.123.123 to any port 4000 proto tcp sudo ufw allow from 123.123.123.123 to any port 13000 proto tcp sudo ufw allow from 123.123.123.123 to any port 12000 proto udp

+# Specific subnet access
+# Replace 123.123.0.0/16 with your trusted subnet
+sudo ufw allow from 123.123.0.0/16 to any port 8545 proto tcp sudo ufw allow from 123.123.0.0/16 to any port 30303 proto tcp sudo ufw allow from 123.123.0.0/16 to any port 30303 proto udp

+sudo ufw allow from 123.123.0.0/16 to any port 3500 proto tcp sudo ufw allow from 123.123.0.0/16 to any port 4000 proto tcp sudo ufw allow from 123.123.0.0/16 to any port 13000 proto tcp sudo ufw allow from 123.123.0.0/16 to any port 12000 proto udp

 # Enable UFW
 sudo ufw enable